 Electric energy is the movement of electrons.
 It can also be called electricity.
 We define electricity as the form of energy that results from the existence of a potential difference between two points.

 When these two points are brought into contact by an electrical conductor like a copper wire, we obtain an electric current.

 Electricity has many technical applications.
-In electrical engineering, the theory of electricity is further explored and developed.
-Unlike many other physical phenomena, many of the phenomena related to electricity can be measured and pre-calculated with great precision.
+Many of the phenomena related to electricity can be measured and calculated with great precision.

-Electrical energy are negative electrical charges (electrons) that move through the electrical conductor due to the potential difference between its ends.
-Normally the conductor is made of a metallic metallic material because they have a greater amount of free electrons.
+Typically, these negative electrical charges (electrons) move through the electrical conductor.
+Normally the conductor is made of a metallic material because they have a greater amount of free electrons.

 The electrical charges that move through the conductor are part of the atoms of the substances in the conductor itself.

 Electric power just can't be found freely in nature in a way that can be exploited.
-It can be seen in electrical storms but the difficulty of storing and controlling such amount of energy makes them practically unusable.
+It can be seen in thunderstorms but in practice, you cannot store and control such a large amount of energy.

 Renewable energy sources

 Photovoltaic Solar Energy.
 Photovoltaic panels convert light energy into electricity.